JLiebert73/Image-Caption-Generator-/README.md

 # Image-Caption-Generation-with-Neural-Networks

-This repository contains a script for training an image captioning model using a combination of Convolutional Neural Networks (CNNs) and Recurrent Neural Networks (RNNs).
+This repository contains a script for training an image captioning model using a combination of Convolutional Neural Networks (CNNs) and Recurrent Neural Networks (RNN-LSTMs).
 The model is designed to generate descriptive captions for images.

 ## Overview